act-rules/act-rules.github.io/pages/design/rule-design.md

 title: Rule Design
 ---

 The WCAG-ACT-RULES-CG rule design builds on WCAG 2.x and its supporting documents.
-To achieve the goals the following approach is suggested:
+To achieve the goals the following approach, based on [ACT Rules Format 1.0](https://www.w3.org/TR/act-rules-format/), is suggested:

-1. **[Rule properties](#rule-properties)**: Define the test subject and its environment, as well as other meta data.
+1. **[Rule properties](#rule-properties)**: Define the test subject and its environment.
+Includes identifier, name, type and description, as well as other meta data.

-2. **Description**: Brief description of what the rule does

-3. **Background**: A list of resources that support the workings of the rule.
+2. **[Applicability](#applicability)**: Identify which elements on a page (if any) are to be tested using the rule.

+3. **[Expectations](#expectations)**: Assert what must be true about the target elements, in order for them to pass the rule.

 4. **[Assumptions](#assumptions)**: Explicitly state all assumptions made by the rule to ensure accountability of the results.

-5. **[Applicability](#applicability)**: Identify which elements on a page (if any) are to be tested using the rule.

-6. **[Expectations](#expectations)**: Assert what must be true about the target elements, in order for them to pass the rule.
+5. **[Accessibility Support](#accessibility-support)**: Provide information on any known feature support issues.

+6. **[Background](#background)**: Provide information on relevant resources referenced when developing the rule.

+7. **[Test cases](#test-cases)**: Define a range of code examples that demonstrate pass, fail and inapplicable outcomes for readers and for validating implementations.

 ## Rule Properties